dustyrabbit9/moz-oshare-doc/ONIONSHAREDOC.md

 OnionShare supports Windows, Linux as well as MacOS.
 It is available for download in [https://onionshare.org/#download](https://onionshare.org/#download) and the Windows and Mac setups are signed by Micah Lee, the core developer, using his PGP public key with fingerprint 927F419D7EC82C2F149C1BD1403C2657CD994F73.

-Step By Step Guide For Windows
+Step By Step Guide For Windows:

 - Go to [https://onionshare.org/#download](https://onionshare.org/#download) and download the Windows setup, the .msi file is around 72MB